osirisdatascience/osirisdatascience/README.md

   - I'm Osiris!
 A passionate Data Science student from Fortaleza - CE - Brazil.
 </p>
 </p>
-  - I am a 4th semester Systems Analysis and Development student who works as a Data Analyst Intern at a Fintech called M7 Investiments and Financial Solutions.
+  - I am a 4th semester Systems Analysis and Development student who is fascinated by Data, Automations and AI.

   </p>